 - In the town of Shiloh, God’s Glory rested on the Physical Ark that housed His 10 Commandments during the time of the Judges.

-The term Obedience can also be translated “gathering”.
+The Hebrew word for obedience can also be translated “gathering”.
 After Jesus’ first coming, His Holy Spirit has been on this earth gathering His people unto Him, both Jew and Gentile.
 Jesus has written His laws on the hearts of His people causing them to desire to be obedient to Him.
 Eventually, Jesus will literally gather His children to Himself at the time of the Rapture and His 2nd Coming.
 Jesus will reign from Jerusalem for 1000 years (Rev. 20), where there will be a time of Shiloh, A Sabbath’s peace and rest, for His people.
 Jesus’ 1000 year reign on earth will be FREE from the interference of satan, who will be locked up in a pit for 1000 years (Revelation 20).
 This is GOOD NEWS INDEED!!!

 Recent BIBLICAL Archaeological discoveries in SHILOH…2018/2019